 \section{Theoretical framework}

 We begin by presenting a general theorem that facilitates our analysis.
 Given an arbitrary analytic function $f$ and a structured block triangular matrix $W$, we derive a recurrence relation for the off-diagonal blocks of $f(W)$.
 An important corollary then follows, establishing a notable recurrence relation among the nondiagonal \Pant s to the $\varphi$-functions.
-We conclude the section with a basic version of the proposed algorithm. \begin{theorem} Let $f$ be an analytic function defined on the origin and the spectrum of $A\in\C^{\nbyn}$, and let $p$ be a positive integer.
+We conclude the section with a basic version of the proposed algorithm. \begin{theorem} Let $f$ be an analytic function on a connected open set containing the origin and the spectrum of $A\in\C^{\nbyn}$, and let $p$ be a positive integer.
 Consider the block matrix

 where $E= \in\R^{n\times np} $, $J=J_p(0)\otimes I$, and $J_p(0)$ is the Jordan block associated with zero.
 Then the first block row of $f(W)$ is

 where

 \end{theorem} \begin{proof} Since $f$ is analytic, it has a power series expansion around the origin